 Disadvantage – The top-level modules that are tested at the later stages, might not get tested adequately and can have bugs.

 Hybrid Integration Testing

 The hybrid integration approach is also called the Sandwich approach.
 This approach is a combination of both top-down and bottom-up integration testing.
-In this approach, the integration starts from the middle layer, and testing is carried out in both the directions – towards higher-level modules(upwards) and towards lower-level modules (downwards).
-This way includes benefits of both top-down and bottom-up approaches and helps in faster testing of the module’s interfaces.
+In this approach, the integration starts from the middle layer, and testing is carried out in both directions – toward higher-level modules(upwards) and towards lower-level modules (downwards).
+This way includes the benefits of both top-down and bottom-up approaches and helps in faster testing of the module’s interfaces.

 Advantage – Since we can move both upwards and downwards.
 So, it is the most time-efficient method with the option to prioritize the modules on the top or bottom level.

 Disadvantage – It is difficult to implement this approach as we have to integrate and move in both directions of the module to be tested.

 - Difficult to perform – It is very difficult to perform as compared to system testing in which we can consider the application as a black box.

 - Time-consuming – It is very time-consuming and resource-intensive to test all the interfacing between the different connected modules.

 - Additional efforts – It requires the creation of stubs and drivers which if not created correctly can result in inadequate testing.